 Room Setup and Equipment

 Rooms will be set up in classroom or theater style.
 Each room will consist of a laptop, podium, projector and screen.
 Internet access is not provided.
-Presentation materials must be brought on a thumb drive for upload at conference.
+Presentation materials must be provided prior to the presentation for upload (i.e. thumb drive, emailed, file share).

 Benefits of PResenting